Last Updated on

 During the squat, the entire lower extremity acts as a kinetic chain.
 In order to keep the feet forward while simultaneously abducting the hip, one must internally rotate the tibia.
 If the tibia is internally rotated, especially under load, this can create a ripple effect up the entire lower extremity making it that much more difficult to maintain the hips and knees in the optimal position.

 Despite all the intention to keep them tracking in line with the hip, keeping the feet straight forward can encourage the knees to cave medially.
 The knees caving medially (valgus) also encourages the hip to internally rotate.
 If the knee valgus and hip internal rotation is excessive enough, they may not tolerate this stress well at the bottom of the squat!
-Set your foundation with the feet turned out to encourage optimal knee and hip position.
+Optimize your foot placement for squats by turning your toes out!

 The Problem With the “Screw the Feet” and the “Knees Out” Cues